marvpaul/flutter-meditation/README.md

 <img src="https://github.com/marvpaul/flutter-meditation/blob/master/architecture.png?raw=true" width="50%" alt="Meditation view">

 The frontend of our Flutter app adopts the MVVM architecture, which divides the application's components into a view, viewmodel, and model/repository.
 The view is responsible for displaying data received from the viewmodel.
 The viewmodel, in turn, retrieves data from a repository that can be either remote or local.
-Additionally, there are services employed within the repository to fulfill specific functionalities, such as connecting to a Bluetooth wearable.
+Additionally, there are services to fulfill specific functionalities, such as connecting to a Bluetooth wearable.
 Finally, Data Transfer Objects (DTOs) classes assist in serializing/deserializing our data models.

 The app architecture is inspired by the following projects: